 5. Grilling: Grilling vegetables, such as peppers and zucchini, adds a smoky flavor and charred marks.
 The grill temperature should be around 400°F (200°C) for perfectly grilled vegetables.

-See also How to cook meat in instapot
+See also How to make black garlic in a rice cooker

 Remember to adjust cooking times depending on the size and thickness of the vegetables.
 It’s also important to monitor the cooking process and avoid overcooking, as it can lead to mushy vegetables and a loss of nutrients.